-Legislation implementing the Temporary Protection Directive (TPD or the Directive)1 and Council Implementing Decision (EU) 2022/3822
+I. Legislation implementing the Temporary Protection Directive (TPD or the Directive) and Council Implementing Decision (EU) 2022/382

 Ireland opted-in to the Temporary Protection Directive in 2003 via the 2003/690/EC Commission Decision of 2 October 2003.
 Section 60 of the International Protection Act 2015 governs the temporary protection regime arising from the activation of the Temporary Protection Directive (TPD).
 The International Protection Act entered into force on 30 December 2016 and reformed the system for determining protection applications, repealing the Refugee Act 1996 and amending the Illegal Immigrants (Trafficking) Act 2000 and the Immigration Acts 1999, 2003 and 2004, among other measures.
+It should be noted that there have been certain amendments effectuated to the International Protection Act 2015 encompassing the timespan up to 29 December 2022.

-Section 60 of the International Protection Act applies where permission to enter and remain in the State for temporary protection as part of a group of persons has been given by the Government or the Minister, following a Council Decision in accordance with Article 5 of the TPD (Article 60(1)).
+Section 60 of the International Protection Act applies where permission to enter and remain in the State for temporary protection as part of a group of persons has been given by the Government or the Minister, following a Council Decision in accordance with Article 5 of the TPD (Section 60(2)).

 Section 60(6) of the International Protection Act stipulates that the Minister grants those eligible for temporary protection an Irish visa or an Irish transit visa free of charge, if required; or permission to remain in the State.
-The permission is valid for one year and may be renewed for up to three years (subsection (7)).
+The permission is valid for one year and may be renewed (subsection (7)).